Glendale Pedestrian Accident Attorney

 Arizona Pedestrian Accident Statistics

 Pedestrian accidents remain a serious concern across Arizona.
-According to AZ Central, from 2012 to 2019, motor vehicles killed 1,202 pedestrians in the state.
-In 2018, 245 pedestrians died on Arizona roads—the highest annual total during that period.
-That year, Arizona ranked fourth highest for pedestrian fatalities nationwide, behind only Florida, Louisiana, and New Mexico.
+According to AZ Central, motor vehicles killed 1,202 pedestrians in Arizona between 2012 and 2019.
+In 2018, 245 pedestrians died on Arizona roads.
+This was the highest annual total in that period, and Arizona ranked fourth in the nation for pedestrian fatalities, behind only Florida, Louisiana, and New Mexico.

-- Pedestrian deaths have continued to climb since 2010, when they accounted for 16% of all traffic fatalities.
-Between 2008 and 2019, pedestrian fatalities grew by 46%, while other vehicle accident deaths increased by just 5%.
+- Between 2008 and 2019, pedestrian fatalities in Arizona grew by 46%, while other vehicle accident deaths rose just 5%.

-- A larger proportion of Black, Indian, and People of Color have been killed in these incidents than their overall share of the population, while white/non-Hispanic individuals make up a smaller share of victims.
+- Black, Indigenous, and People of Color have been killed in these incidents at a rate disproportionate to their share of the population.

-- Alcohol impairment by the driver or pedestrian appeared in nearly half of all crashes that caused a pedestrian fatality.
+- Alcohol impairment by the driver or pedestrian was a factor in nearly half of all fatal pedestrian crashes.

-- SUVs are tied to a much larger increase in fatal pedestrian crashes than passenger cars.
-SUV-involved deaths rose 69% over the last decade, compared to a 46% growth linked to passenger vehicle collisions.
+- SUV-involved pedestrian deaths rose 69% over the decade, compared to 46% for passenger vehicle collisions.

 Our FAQ